 4. Not All Orthotics Are The Same

 Simple arch supports do not work.
 All these do is irritate the foot, by aggressively pushing into the arch instead of supporting the whole foot in its optimal functioning position.
 A soft, full length, highly contoured foot orthotic is essential to overcome almost all forms of plantar fasciitis.
 Avoid hard plastic orthotics made via plaster cast as these are less accurate and can jar the irritated heel.
-We have found through treating nearly 100,000 cases of plantar fasciitis over the past 20 years, that soft yet highly resilient EVA rubber foot orthotics made from Orthema’s True 3D computerised scans, are the most accurate, comfortable and effective available.
+We have found through treating nearly 100,000 cases of plantar fasciitis over the past 20 years, that soft yet highly resilient EVA rubber foot orthotics made from3D computerised scans are the most accurate, comfortable and effective available.

 This has been a forgotten aspect of treatment for this condition, yet is one of the most important.
 Almost all joint, tendon and associated condition benefit from compression to prevent excessive inflammatory oedema.
 The plantar fasciitis splint developed right here in Australia is now available to play this role, and is an invaluable tool in treating plantar fasciitis.